intro-to-data-science-24-workshop/01-Janitor-Quinones-Cerny/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Juan Quinones** prepared the practice material and the lab lesson plan.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Corbin Cerny** prepared the presentation slides and recording.